Ultralight dark matter detection with mechanical quantum sensors: Introduction

 We emphasize the utility of multiple sensing devices (in an array or distributed at widely separated locations) for DM detection.
 Arrays of sensors benefit from reduction of the noise compared to the correlated DM signal, and enable rejection of some important backgrounds.
 In particular, the signals we consider here act differently on different material types, unlike the gravitational and seismic noise backgrounds dominating at low frequencies.
 Thus an array with at least two different types of material sensors can be used to make differential measurements which subtract out these backgrounds \cite{graham2016dark}.
 We will see that at the level of a pair of sensors in a well-isolated environment (eg. dilution refrigeration) these mechanical sensors already have detection reach competitive with existing torsion balance and interferometery experiments.
 Arrays of $N_{\rm det}$ sensors can further enhance the detection reach by a factor of at least $\sqrt{N_{\rm det}}$, and as fast as $N_{\rm det}$, in the case of correlated, ``Heisenberg-limited'' readout \cite{giovannetti2011advances}.
+We find that optomechanical systems are well-poised to contribute to searches for ultralight dark matter for masses below around $10^{-8}~{\rm eV}$; for higher masses the laser power requirements in the readout become very stringent (see figure~\ref{figure-limits}).
+Detection frequencies in the kHz-MHz range appear to be the most promising.

-Recently, it has been proposed that a large array of mechanical sensors operating with significant quantum noise-reduction could enable direct detection of heavy ($m \gtrsim m_{\rm pl}$) DM candidates purely through their gravitational interactions \cite{carney2019gravitational}.
+Recently, it has been proposed that a large array of mechanical sensors operating with significant quantum noise-reduction could enable direct detection of heavy ($m \gtrsim m_{\rm pl}$) DM candidates purely through their gravitational interactions \cite{Carney:2019pza}.
 Here, we propose ultralight DM detection as a nearer-term goal achievable with just a few mechanical sensors, operating at noise levels around the ``standard quantum limit'' (SQL), a benchmark already demonstrated in many devices.
 The scalable nature of an array and potential improvements to the noise levels beyond the SQL would allow for significant ultralight DM detection reach en route to the long-term goal of gravitational DM detection with mechanical sensors.